G-S9N6DX06CF

 Let's have a look at some of their interesting habits.

-The hippopotamus has the reputation of being the most dangerous wild mammals in Africa.
+The hippopotamus has the reputation of being the most dangerous wild mammal in Africa.

-Based on human fatalities, this reputation is probably well deserved.
+Based On human fatalities, this reputation is well deserved.

-One thing that must be remembered is that unlike most land animals that usually have many escape options, these animals have a relatively small area to escape to in their "water homes".
+Something that must be remembered is that unlike most land animals, usually have many escape options; these animals have a small area to escape to in their "water homes".

 The plural of hippopotamus is hippopotamuses.

-On land a hippopotamus can reach a top speed of 30 kilometers per hour and they are surprisingly agile.
+On land, a hippopotamus can reach a top speed of thirty kilometers per hour, and they are surprisingly agile.

 To get between this animal and water is to risk being trampled as it tries to get to safety.

-Yawning displays is a dominance signal and a clear signal for intruders - including you - to stay away.
+Yawning displays are a dominance signal and a clear signal for intruders, including you, to stay away.

 They can grow between 10 and 16 feet (3.3 to 5 meters) long and up to 5.2 feet (1.6 meters) tall at their shoulder height.